crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

 == Changelog ==

+- Added new setting in the "Text Labels:" to allow you to change the required field indicator.
+The default is "*", but you can now change it to "(required)" or anything you want.

 = 2.6.5 =
 - (19 Jan 2011) - New feature: New settings for "Internal Style Sheet CSS" or "External Style Sheet CSS".
 If you need to learn how to adjust the captcha form colors, [See FAQ](http://www.fastsecurecontactform.com/si-captcha-comment-form-css)
 - Fix: one CAPTCHA random position always has to be a number so that a 4 letter swear word could never appear.